A note on marginal correlation based screening: Introduction

 \section{Introduction}

-Modern scientific research in diverse fields such as engineering, finance, genetics and nuroimaging involve data sets with hundreds of thousands of variables.
-For example, a typical problem in genetics is to study the association between a phenotype, say, resistance to a particular disease or yield of plants, and genotype involving millions of SNPs.
+Modern scientific research in diverse fields such as engineering, finance, genetics and neuroimaging involve data sets with hundreds of thousands of variables.
+For example, a typical problem in genetics is to study the association between a phenotype, say, resistance to a particular disease or yield of plants, and genotype involving millions of single nucleotide polymorphisms (SNP) markers.
 Nevertheless, only a few of these variables are believed to be important.
-Thus, variable selection plays a crucial role in the modern scientific discoveries.
+Thus, variable selection plays a crucial role in modern scientific discoveries.

 A variety of methods using different penalizations have been proposed for variable selection in the linear models, such as the Lasso \citep{tibs:1996}, SCAD \citep{fan:li:2001}, elastic net \citep{zou:hast:2005}, adaptive Lasso \citep{zou:2006} and others.
 These methods are very useful unless the number of predictors is much larger than the sample size \citep{wang:2009, fan:samw:wu:2009}.
-In the ultra-high dimensional set up, generally variable screening is performed to reduce the number of variables before applying any of the aforementioned variable selection methods for choosing important variables and parameter estimation.
+In the ultra-high dimensional set up, generally variable screening is performed to reduce the number of variables before applying any of the aforementioned variable selection methods for choosing important variables and estimation of the corresponding coefficients.
 One widely used variable screening procedure is based on marginal correlation or two-sample $t$ test \citep{li:zhon:zhu:2012, fan:lv:2008}.
-According the review article of \cite{saey:inza:larr:2007}, ``the two sample $t$-test and ANOVA are among the most widely used techniques in microarray studies'' for feature selection.
+According to the review article of \citet{saey:inza:larr:2007}, ``the two sample $t$-test and ANOVA are among the most widely used techniques in microarray studies'' for feature selection.
 In particular, one popular method is to decide which variables should remain in the model based on ranking of marginal Pearson correlations \citep{fan:lv:2008}.
-As mentioned in \cite{fan:lv:2008}, \cite[see also][]{fan:samw:wu:2009, cho:fryz:2012} there can be several potential issues with this method, although they are shown to have sure screening property (that is, with probability tending to one, important variables survive the screening) under certain conditions.
+As mentioned in \cite{fan:lv:2008}, \cite[see also][]{fan:samw:wu:2009, cho:fryz:2012, clar:clar:2018} there can be several potential issues with this method, although they are shown to have sure screening property (that is, with probability tending to one, important variables survive the screening) under certain conditions.